Teacher in Ho Chi Minh City, 9

 Andrei, Emile’s boss, stood at the head of a table with his back to me.
 To his left, Emile sat on the edge of the table, leaning over a briefcase.
 Across from Emile, a Vietnamese man in his mid 40s sat in a chair.
 The man wore an expensive suit without a tie and watched Emile, who was taking bundles of $100 bills out of the briefcase and stacking them on the table.
 He counted the money as he went.

 “I’m not sure it’s enough,” the Vietnamese man said.
 “It isn’t,” Andrei said, “I know it isn’t.
 But don’t worry.
 It’s just the first installment.”

 Howard paused again.
-“We weren’t looking for an apartment for Natasha,” he said.
+“It turned out.
+We weren’t looking for an apartment for Natasha,” he said.
 “We were looking for an apartment for this man.
-Andrei and Emile are buying off Vietnamese officials.
-They’re expecting me to help.”
+Andrei and Emile were buying him off.
+He was a Vietnamese official.
+They were expecting me to help them.”

 Bud’s Ice Cream Shop